opencomputeproject/OCP-HM-AMC-Auxiliary_Management_Controller/docs/SMC_Specification/Auxiliary_Management_Controller.md

 ## Device Identification

-For purposes of identification, devices meeting this specification *shall* expose an interface to a Platform Management FRU Information Storage Definition-compatible API.
-The SMC API does not specify where this FRU payload must be physically implemented within the card.
+Devices *shall* expose an interface to a Platform Management FRU Information Storage Definition-compatible API.
+The document does not specify where this FRU payload must be physically implemented within the card.
 Implementations may choose to implement in a physical eeprom device, or a virtual eeprom device.
 Care should be taken in platform design to ensure that the eeprom is available in the required power states consistent with the needs of the baseline server, but this specification does not specify which power states it will be available in.

-Devices *shall* implement the following minimum fields.
+The FRU information *shall* contain the following fields.
+Other fields may be populated.

-**Product info area:**

 * Manufacturer Name
 * Product Name
 * Product Serial Number

-Other fields may be populated at the device's discretion.

 ## Device Classes

-The following device classes are supported: Accelerator, NIC, DPU (SmartNIC), Storage Tray, Memory (CXL).
+The following device classes *shall* be supported: Accelerator, NIC, DPU (SmartNIC), Storage Tray, Memory (CXL).

 # API Surface

-The below table calls out for the various device classes, whether a given feature is Required (R) or Conditional (C) on existence of the feature.
+Table XX specifies the required support for various device classes.
+"R" signifies that support is required.
+"C" signifies that support is required if the feature exists.
 For example, an Accelerator device may not have a Fan and thus Fan Control is conditional.

 Subsystem | Thermal | Inventory | Software Management | Fan Control | Security | Power Management
 :- | :-: | :-: | :-: | :-: | :-: | :-: